A step-by-step, visual explainer of forward noise and reverse denoising in modern diffusion models.

 A binary star where one planet orbits only the primary while a companion sun loops nearby.

-Three suns chase each other around a barycenter while a lone planet clings to one star’s offset orbit.
+Three suns chase each other around a center of mass while a lone planet clings to one star’s orbit.

 Line up the Solar System planets at a uniform size to compare colors, cloud bands, and surface detail side by side.